 When it comes to mixing your own pumpkin spice seasoning, there’s really no right or wrong way to do it.
 But, just for fun, we found some pumpkin spice recipes with a few different ingredients.
 If you want to give your pumpkin spice blend some flair, check out these recipes!

 For the traditionalist at heart, Live Well Bake Often has the classic recipe for pumpkin spice seasoning.
-It uses the five main ingredients we mentioned earlier.
-This recipe will make 5 tablespoons of pumpkin pie spice, perfect for making a bunch of different pumpkin spice recipes.
+It uses the five traditional pumpkin spice ingredients: cinnamon, allspice, ginger, nutmeg, and cloves.
+This recipe makes 5 tablespoons of pumpkin pie spice, perfect for making a bunch of different pumpkin spice recipes.

 The Minimalist Baker puts a spicy twist on this recipe by adding pepper to the mix.
-Cardamom is also used to add a “depth of flavor,” to this seasoning blend.
-Both ingredients are optional but we think they’re worth trying.
+Cardamom also is added to this recipe for a broad “depth of flavor.”
+Of course, both ingredients are optional but definitely worth trying.

 Read More: Pumpkin Swirl Cheesecake

 CopyKat keeps this pumpkin spice blend simple by using mace instead of cloves.
 Mace is the coating found on nutmeg seeds.
-They also provide a handy tip.
-If you don’t have allspice, you can use either cloves or cardamom in its place.
+CopyKat also provides a handy tip: If you don’t have allspice when mixing up your favorite pumpkin spice recipe, you can use cloves or cardamom in its place.

 Last on our list of DIY pumpkin spice recipes is Everything-But-The-Kitchen-Sink Pumpkin Spice by Food52.
 This recipe pulls out all the stops adding cardamom, fennel, and ground star anise to the mix.
-If this recipe doesn’t suit your taste buds, visit Food52 for a few other pumpkin spice recipes.
+If this recipe doesn’t suit your taste buds, visit Food52 for a few more unique pumpkin spice recipes.

 5 Dinner Dishes Using Pumpkin Spice